Modisep17/css2024IMDB_01/README.md

 # css2024IMDB_01
-Pyhton file of the assignment
+Python file of the assignment